Collective-work/Automated-release-notes/README.md

 1. The script fetch all the cards in the column `'Deployed (this week)'`
 2. It passes them through GPT-3 with a prompt TLDR; it asks it to summarise in 1 line more or less the ticket and categorise it
-3. We create the final release note, with our 4 main categories (this is what we use for release at Collective):
+3. We create the final release note, with our 4 main categories (to better categorise what was shipped), these are:

-- App (for new feature and application interation)
+- **App** - for new feature and application interaction
-- Admin (for new admin features, as we are a pretty ops heavy company)
+- **Admin** - for new admin features, as we are a pretty ops heavy company
-- Bug (for bugs that we fixed)
+- **Bug** - for bugs that we fixed
-- Misc (for anything unrelated to the 3 classes above)
+- **Misc** - for anything unrelated to the 3 classes above

 4. I copy/paste the generated result in slack, modify 2-3 things (of course some things are not in the right place) and add pictures and ping the right people so they see the feature release (hard for GPT to know this 😜)
-5. Hit send and collect emojis on slack (but I'm an imposter, it's my engineers that did all the hard work)
+5. Hit send and collect emojis on slack (but I'm an imposter of course, the engineers did all the hard work)

 ## Make it work